 Vision Zero Quick-Build Projects

-The Vision Zero quick-build initiative is an SFMTA effort to quickly implement pedestrian and bicycle safety improvements on the Vision Zero High Injury Network.
-The Agency committed to delivering 15 quick-build projects through 2020, while also working on comprehensive longer-term street changes for major capital projects.
-The SFMTA believes that quick-build safety projects will decrease the number of people fatally and severely injured on San Francisco streets, resulting in progress towards the SFMTA’s Vision Zero goal.
+The Vision Zero Quick-Build initiative is an SFMTA effort to quickly implement pedestrian and bicycle safety improvements on the Vision Zero High Injury Network.
+Our Agency is committed to delivering quick-build projects, while also working on comprehensive longer-term street changes for major capital projects.
+The SFMTA believes that quick-build safety projects will decrease the number of people fatally and severely injured on San Francisco streets, resulting in progress towards the SFMTA’s Vision Zero commitment.

 Every year in San Francisco, approximately 30 people lose their lives and over 500 more are severely injured while traveling on city streets.
-Quick-build projects are one tool that the SFMTA is using to help implement safety projects faster, on San Francisco’s High Injury Network, or the streets that engineering improvements can have the biggest impact in reducing traffic related fatalities and severe injuries.
+Quick-build projects are one tool that the SFMTA is using to help implement safety projects faster, on San Francisco’s Vision Zero High Injury Network, or the streets where engineering improvements can have the biggest impact in reducing traffic-related fatalities and severe injuries.

-On June 4th, 2019, the SFMTA Board of Directors passed a resolution that enables the Agency to deliver quick-build projects in a more efficient and expedited manner by streamlining project delivery.
-The policy change was in response to Mayor Breed’s and the SFMTA Board of Directors’ requests for sooner safety improvements on San Francisco streets.
-The SFMTA Board resolution modified the Transportation Code and thus far, has identified 15 street projects for delivering quick-build projects over the next 24-month period.
+In 2019, the SFMTA Board of Directors passed a resolution that enables the Agency to deliver quick-build projects in a more efficient and expedited manner by streamlining project delivery.
+The policy change was in response to Mayor Breed’s and the SFMTA Board of Directors’ requests for faster safety improvements on San Francisco streets.
+Following a change to the Transportation Code, identified street project opportunities for delivering quick-build projects were approved in June 2019 and March 2020.
+The SFMTA Board of Directors could add additional projects to the quick-build list with future resolutions.

 What are quick-build projects?

 Quick-build projects are reversible, adjustable traffic safety improvements that can be installed relatively quickly.
-Unlike major capital projects that may take years to plan, design, bid and construct, quick-build projects are buildable within weeks and months and are intended to be evaluated and reviewed within the initial 24 months of construction.
+Unlike major capital projects that may take years to plan, design, bid and construct, quick-build projects are constructed within weeks or months and are intended to be evaluated and reviewed within the initial 24 months of construction.
 Typical quick-build type improvements include:

 - Paint, traffic delineators, and street signs